m3au/meows/index.md

 **Code Splitting** divides the application into separate chunks that load on demand.
 Features like settings, command catalog, search functionality, and synchronization components load only when accessed, reducing initial load time.

-**Virtual Rendering** for grids and lists renders only visible items, maintaining consistent performance with large command sets.
+**Virtual Rendering** for grids and lists renders only visible items, providing stable performance with large command sets.
 This uses windowed rendering that creates DOM elements only for items in the viewport.

 **Bundle Optimization** includes tree-shaking to remove unused code, module deduplication to reduce redundancy, and critical CSS extraction.
 The delivery pipeline uses Brotli compression, cache control with ETags, and content-based versioning.